der-test/twython_sysinfo/README.md

 # twython-sysinfo
-Thython script containing system information with optional attachment of snapshots created by motion.
+Twython script containing system information with optional attachment of snapshots created by motion.

 The string `# coding: utf-8` is necessary for correct formatting of umlauts.